uhcs2320/hwZero/README.md

     Meredith travels 1 hour by train to visit Derek.
 However, Derek can visit her in one minute.
     #this line is a comment because it starts with #
     #for example, this comment line contains 1000 minutes but they do not get added anywhere
     Cristina does 4 minutes of yoga on her lunch break; she's done that in the last 3 weeks.
+    She can drink 3 minutemaid bottles a day.

 Each line that is not a comment will be processed to find references of minutes, hours, or days.
 Such items will be appear first as a number and then one of these words: minute, minutes, hour, hours, day, days.
 There may be empty lines in the input file.
 The words and numbers may be separated by spaces, commas, period, new-line character, parenthesis, etc. Words and numbers will be separated by at least one non-letter or non-digit symbol.
 A word is one or more consecutive letters until a non-letter is next.
-You can assume that a word will be at most 30 characters long (always letters), and numbers will have maximum of 10 digits.
+You can assume that a word will be at most 30 characters long (always letters).
+Numbers are always digits (0,1,2,...,9).
+Numbers will have maximum of 10 digits.
+There may be things that look like a number but are not, such as: 1024K.

 ## Program specification